 And so, the film ends on a post-credit scene as a part-robot, part-human figure baring Superman’s likeness flies from space and makes his way to Earth.

 Last up, let’s quickly discuss our impossibly-strong antagonist in Doomsday.
 Just like the DCUAOM’s first movie, it’s given little backstory on how it came to be.
-Neither film dissects its true origin, but that’s actually for the best since it was like that in the original story and it played really well in making him an unknown terror that’s seemingly unstoppable.
+Neither film dissects its true origin, but that’s actually for the best since it was like that in the original story and it played really well in making him an unknown force of destruction that’s seemingly unstoppable.
 The biggest win that this film has over the previous version was that Doomsday was only in that movie’s first act.
-It barely get any time to establish its terror before it attacks Metropolis before dying in an atmospheric dive bomb.
-Here, its presence gets to be felt and grow as the movie progresses.
+It barely got any time to establish its terror before it attacks Metropolis prior to dying in an atmospheric dive bomb.
+Here, its presence gets to be felt and grown as the movie progresses.
 By the time you get to the climax, it’s become a incredible force that nearly no one can stop which makes its defeat feel even more satisfying.
 Either way, this makes a good case for claiming the title of the definitive film version of the monster.
 Given the few other movie interpretations though, it’s not much of a challenge.

 Next Time: Metropolis needs a new savior and its about to get one times four.
 Not only that, but the Man of Tomorrow may not be entirely dead & gone.
 The famed Death & Return arc is ready to complete its two-film adaptation as various superpowered “S”-wearers collide in “Reign Of The Supermen”.